-The incoming new fuel will be is delivered to a receiving station within the Reactor-Building (R/B).
+Generally, channeled fuel is shipped from the fuel vendor to the site in a stainless steel inner container (two fuel assemblies per container).
+This inner container is placed into a stainless steel outer container, secured in place, accelerometers may be installed to monitor shipping loads, and the containers are loaded onto a truck for delivery to the site.
+The incoming new fuel will be is removed from the truck and delivered to a receiving station within the Reactor Building (R/B).
 The crates are unloaded from the transport vehicle and directly to the refueling floor near the new fuel storage vault where the new fuel is examined for damage during shipment.